andrewhinshaw/cs-532-software-engineering/README.md

 #### Administrator

-Administrators are allowed to see all tickets opened and are given access to create ticket, view ticket details, update ticket, and delete tickets.
+Administrators are allowed to see all tickets and are given access to create ticketa, view ticket details, update tickets, and delete tickets.

 ![Administrator tickets page](https://i.postimg.cc/7LbsfqNg/tickets-admin.png)